-On the basis of water usage statistics shared by campus, the estimated water usage is 18 kilo litres per day.
-However, calculating using accepted benchmarks for usage types, the campus should be using approx. 19.57 kilo litres (kL) per day.
-The discrepancy is negligible and can be attributed to calculation method differences.
-The water used in the campus comes from borewells within the campus.
-They are sufficient to fulfil all its water requirements.
+On the basis of water usage statistics shared by campus, the estimated water usage is 416 kilo litres per day.
+However, calculating using accepted benchmarks for usage types, indicates average daily water use of approx. 566 kilo Litres (kL) per day.
+The differential either indicates high water use efficiency or under-estimation of water usage statistics in the absence of a metering system.
+Most of the water used in the campus comes from borewells within the campus.
+It is supplemented by water sourced from outside the campus.
+The campus has an agreement with Municipal Authorities for supply of 100kL per day through tankers.
+The campus also utilizes its 210kL per day of treated waste water for greening.
+Together, these three sources enable the campus to fulfil all its water requirements.

 Usage of water is for drinking, domestic and greening purposes.
-Raw water is stored in 5 storage tanks of which 3 are overhead tanks, 2 on-ground for storage of water.
-The total storage capacity is 72kL.
-They are all filled once a day.
+Raw water is stored in 139 storage tanks of which 129 are overhead tanks, 9 on-ground and 1 for storage of recycled water.
+They are all filed once a day.
 A pipeline system takes water from these tanks to the water usage points.
-There are 187 taps and 64 cisterns that dispense water for various purposes.
+There are 1656 taps and 544 cisterns that dispense water for various purposes.
 Most of the taps have a diameter of 1.5cm with a flow rate of 7-8 litres per minute.

-Borewell water quality is as per potable water norms.
+Tanker and borewell water quality is as per potable water norms.
 The campus gets its water checked periodically.
-As per the reports, all major parameters are within the permissible norms
+As per the reports, all major parameters are within the permissible norms for domestic water use.